ian-bda/NITR_HMMER_SMART_Database/README.md

 perl six_frame_univeral.pl JANRMT010062807.1.fa >> all_six_frames.fa
 ```

+you want just one file containing all of the six frame transaltions for all of your scaffolds

 ## Step 4: Process HMMER Results

 smart_hmmer_parser.pl searches the all_six_frames.out file for any ORFs that were significant for containing any variant of a SMART Immunoglobulin domain